Helping the person in your care deal with incontinence

 - You can do Kegel exercises while you are driving, standing in line at the grocery store, watching TV...practically anytime.

-- If you are unable to do Kegel exercises while you watch TV then do a set of 10 Kegel exercises five times every day: morning, lunch, supper, after dinner, and bedtime.
+- If you are unable to do Kegel exercises while you watch TV then try doing a set of 10 Kegel exercises five times every day at these particular times: morning, lunch, supper, evening, and bedtime.

 When will I notice an improvement?